 Talk to a Qualified Attorney About Virginia Motor Scooter Laws

-Drivers of any type of vehicle can protect themselves by understanding Virginia’s motor vehicle laws, including motorcycles and electric scooter laws.
+Drivers of any type of vehicle can protect themselves by understanding Virginia’s motor vehicle laws, including motorcycle and electric scooter laws.
 When all drivers obey laws designed to protect people, this decreases the chances of anyone getting hurt.

 In addition to moped and electric scooter laws, Attorney Oser is an experienced Virginia Car Accident Lawyer and Virginia Truck Accident Lawyer.
 Since 1989 his office has been serving Suffolk, Windsor, Franklin, Ivor, Wakefield, Waverly, Surry, Smithfield, Courtland, Chesapeake, Virginia Beach, Norfolk, Portsmouth, and all of Hampton Roads.
 He will successfully handle your case.

 To discuss your situation or obtain a free case evaluation, call the law office of Steven M. Oser at (757) 539-4127 or complete our online contact form.
-We are happy to answer any questions or address any concerns you have about operating any type of vehicle in Virginia.
+We are happy to answer any questions or address any concerns you have about operating any vehicle in Virginia.